What Donald Trump taught us about ourselves

 So when the electoral wave crashed on Tuesday, it delivered a new president-elect and, perhaps more instructively, a lesson that this country is as susceptible to the broader sweep of history as any other.

-The result: an unprecedented ending to a familiar story.
+It was an unprecedented ending to a familiar story.

 In the 1930s, Father Coughlin and Charles Lindbergh peddled the right-wing extremism and xenophobia that was metastasizing overseas.
 George Wallace turned backlash to the Civil Rights movement into political profit in the 1960s.
 Decades later, Trump seized on the anger of a troubled electorate, telling them as he accepted the Republican presidential nomination, "I alone can fix it."